EwartM/ewartm.github.io/intelliJ-basic-project.md

 Finally, remove gwt-dev and gwt-user from Artifacts > Output Layout tab > WEB-INF/lib (They are not needed and will cause a 'file too large' error when uploading to App Engine).

-The 'lib' is missing warning will come back but just ignore it.
+The 'lib ..is missing' warning will come back but just ignore it.

 ![]({{ site.baseurl }}/assets/images/Screen Shot 2017-03-10 at 11.32.15 AM.png)